NikkyAI/libomv-java/libomv-core/trunk/README.txt

 This is the Java port of the OpenMetaverse (http://www.OpenMetaverse.org) library originally written in C#.

-The initial port was performed by Simon Whiteside (http://www.larts.co.uk).
+The initial port was performed by Simon Whiteside (http://www.larts.co.uk) and was based on the libsecondlife library.

-Many modifications to the original Java port and additions from newer OpenMetaverse source code were done by Frederick Martian.
+Many modifications to the original Java port and additions from newer OpenMetaverse source code were done by Frederick Martian <fredmartian@gmail.com>.

 Installing the source code